How difficult is the hike?

-We supply the sleeping tents (Alps Mountaineering Taurus Outfitter 3 person tents for two travelers/ Alps Mountaineering Taurus Outfitter 2 person tents for single travelers), Eureka dining tents, tables, chairs, toilet tents, cooking equipment, water purifiers, Therma-rest inflatable sleeping pads, and other camping equipment.
+We supply the sleeping tents (Alps Mountaineering Taurus Outfitter 3 person tents for two travelers/ Alps Mountaineering Taurus Outfitter 2 person tents for single travelers), sleeping bags, Eureka dining tents, tables, chairs, toilet tents, cooking equipment, water purifiers, Therma-rest inflatable sleeping pads, and other camping equipment.
 Our outfitter purchases the highest quality equipment in Peru and older equipment is evaluated and replaced on a regular basis.

 What do I need to bring for the hike?